marlonbarrios/born_in_latent_space/README.md

 <img src="https://github.com/user-attachments/assets/fbae09ec-43b3-47ab-a637-a5d35b7913bc" alt="Screenshot 2025-03-12 at 11 04 56 PM" width="500">
 <img src="https://github.com/user-attachments/assets/68f602a9-bca5-49dc-ae08-1af44da6cfc2" alt="Screenshot 2024-08-26 at 2 47 15 PM" width="500">

+Impossible to simplify—
+as a digital artist, I live in conceptuality.
+I hold complexity in my body, in the karaoke mic, in the interfaces I build.

+I sing *“On My Own”* in karaoke with an LLM echoing me.
+MediaPipe tracks my gestures; my body becomes prompt.
+I sing into the machine, and the machine sings back—with irony, with sincerity, with longing.

+Here is the queer longing:
+a desire for simplicity, not minimalism, but clarity and affect.
+A longing for modernism’s clean line—
+yet haunted by its white-male futurity, where Bauhaus grids promised purity but excluded queerness.

+But I reclaim it—acing the archive with queer vibration.
+Karaoke and LLMs become my tools:
+I sing *“On My Own”*—romantic, solitary, but doubled across algorithmic voice.
+Our duet lives inside my head, shimmering in looped longing.

+I open my mouth.
+Visual density blooms.
+Sound density appears.
+Each vowel is a vector.
+Each gesture: a time-travel glitch in modernist code.

+Muñoz whispers: queerness is “not yet here”—an utopian insistence against normative time.
+My karaoke is that insistence: past song, future voice, not-together but **on our own, together**. [oai_citation:turn0search33]

+Here form becomes affect.
+Form—modern simplicity—and longing—queer desire—coexist.
+I voice melody.
+I voice rupture.
+My presence is both here and not, in the audience, in the LLM’s response, in code.

+This is metamodern performance: oscillating between irony and sincerity,
+between wanting simplicity and honoring complexity,
+between loneliness and communal resonance. [oai_citation:turn0search34]

+Karaoke and LLMs, my tracked body and ambient visuals—
+they become tools for aesthetic futurity.
+They lift the queer longing out of mainstream romantic script and embed it into code form, into structure, into presence.

+I sing.
+The LLM echoes.
+We embody modernist clarity and queer futurity.
+Not minimal erasure—but generative possibility.

+This is not performance.
+It is **conceptual karaoke ritual**.
+It is the search for simplicity that honors queer complexity.
+It is the pulse of longing moved through form.

+We sing *On My Own*—
+alone, but refracted through algorithm, gesture, audience, lyric.
+We are near alone,
+yet linked in resonance.
+In minimal form—emotion survives.

+Thank you for singing with me.
+We are contained in simplicity, expansively queer.

 - [GitHub Repository with project description, code and live app](https://github.com/marlonbarrios/impossiblesimplicity)
 - [LIVE APP](https://marlonbarrios.github.io/impossiblesimplicity/)